Jocky Petrie (chef): Gordon Ramsay

+Petrie left the group in 2023 to return to a new role overseeing The Fat Duck Group.

 Television and media

 Petrie was culinary producer on Next Level Chef for Fox, culinary director on Gordon Ramsay's Future Food Stars and was the blue team sous-chef to Gordon Ramsay on screen on Hell's Kitchen seasons 17 and 18 broadcast on Fox and later on ITV in the UK.

 Petrie has appeared on Heston's Fantastical Food, Big Chef Takes On Little Chef, Mission Impossible, Heston's Feasts, The One Show, and as both featured mentor and regular guest judge on BBC Masterchef and Masterchef: The Professionals.
 International appearances include Top Chef Suomi Finland, Hansin Matkassa, Masterchef Australia and MasterChef Greece, and as the UK representative judge at World Chocolate Masters Final.

 Petrie regularly appears as panel member on BBC Radio 4's The Kitchen Cabinet presented by Jay Rayner.
 He has contributed to many food publications including Ramsay in 10, In Search of Perfection, The Big Fat Duck Cookbook, Patisserie and Dessert Magazine, In The Mix and Where Chefs Eat.
 He has been featured in The Guardian, Observer Food Monthly and as the cover features in Restaurant and Chef Magazine.